Aaron Donald: 2020: Third Defensive Player of the Year Award

-2021 season
+2021: Super Bowl LVI

-In Week 12 against the Green Bay Packers, Donald choked offensive lineman Lucas Patrick.
+In Week 12 against the Green Bay Packers, Donald choked guard Lucas Patrick.
 He was fined $10,300 for his behavior.
-Two weeks later, Donald had three sacks, five tackles, three for a loss, and a pass deflection in a 30–23 road victory over the Arizona Cardinals, earning NFC Defensive Player of the Week.
-He earned NFC Defensive Player of the Month for December.
+Two weeks later, Donald had three sacks, five tackles, three for a loss, and a pass deflection in a 30–23 road victory over the Cardinals, earning NFC Defensive Player of the Week.
+He earned NFC Defensive Player of the Month honors for December.
 Donald earned a Pro Bowl nomination and First Team All-Pro honors.
 Similar to what happened in Week 12, Donald choked D. J. Humphries in the Wild Card Round against the Cardinals and threw a punch.
 The Rams won the game 34–11 to advance to the Divisional Round, where they defeated the Tampa Bay Buccaneers 30–27.

-In the NFC Championship, his pressure of 49ers quarterback Jimmy Garoppolo led to a game-sealing interception as the Rams won their second NFC Championship in four seasons, by a score of 20–17.
-In Super Bowl LVI against the Cincinnati Bengals, Donald had two sacks and three quarterback hits, including the game-sealing pressure play on fourth-and-1 with less than a minute remaining that resulted in an incompletion and the 23–20 win.
-He was ranked second by his fellow players on the NFL Top 100 Players of 2022.
+In the NFC Championship, Donald's pressure of 49ers quarterback Jimmy Garoppolo led to a game-sealing interception as the Rams won their second NFC Championship in four seasons, by a score of 20–17.
+In Super Bowl LVI against the Cincinnati Bengals, Donald had two sacks and three quarterback hits, including the game-sealing pressure play on Joe Burrow on a fourth-and-1 with less than a minute remaining that resulted in an incompletion and the 23–20 victory.
+Donald was ranked second by his fellow players on the NFL Top 100 Players of 2022.

-2022 season
+2022: Injury-shortened season

 On June 7, 2022, the Rams announced they had re-negotiated Donald's existing contract extension that was signed in 2018.
 The deal, which added $40 million over the last three years of the original six-year, $135 million deal, makes Donald the first non-quarterback to average more than $30 million per season.
+On August 25, Donald was part of a joint-practice fight between the Rams and Cincinnati Bengals.
+During the fight, Donald was recorded swinging a Bengals player's helmet at Bengals players.

+Donald suffered an ankle sprain during a road loss against the Kansas City Chiefs in Week 13.
+For the ninth time, he earned Pro Bowl honors.
+Donald missed the team's final six games and finished the 2022 season with 49 combined tackles, 10 tackles for loss, and five sacks.
+He was ranked 11th by his fellow players on the NFL Top 100 Players of 2023.

+2023

+During the 2023 season, Donald recorded eight sacks, 53 total tackles (28 solo), and three passes defended as he helped the Rams to a 10–7 record and a return to the playoffs.
+Donald earned Pro Bowl honors for the tenth time and first-team All-Pro honors for the eighth time.

+Retirement

+On March 15, 2024, Donald announced his retirement on social media.
+In a July 2024 interview with former Miami Dolphins linebacker Channing Crowder, Donald cited already feeling more than accomplished in the sport and no longer having the desire or passion to continue the persistent training as reasons for his retirement at age 32.